 Looking for an affordable, everyday use graphics card?
-To briefly introduce this processor we are reviewing today, the AMD Radeon HD 6450 is a low-end model that is meant for people that can’t necessarily afford (or simply has no need for) a higher-end card like the GTX 980 or the TITAN X. Perfect for everyday computing, the 6450 uses 160 stream processors and 1GB of 64-bit DDR3 memory.
+To briefly introduce this processor we are reviewing today, the AMD Radeon HD 6450 is a very low-end model that is meant for people that can’t necessarily afford (or has no need for) a higher-end card something like a GTX 970 or a 1060.
+Perfect for everyday computing, the 6450 uses 160 stream processors and 1GB of 64-bit DDR3 memory.

-Though I am not a light gamer, I did need to build a cheaper computer that allowed my client to:
+Though I am not a light gamer, I did need to build a cheaper computer that allowed one of my clients to:

 - Watch HD movies.

 While I say light gaming, you’ll still get respectable frames rates for plenty of games (more on that soon).

 — Note: Looking for more AMD?
 Pair this video card with something like the AMD FX-8320 to complete your AMD desktop; note that some of the faster AMD processors may be held back by something as cheap as the HD 6450.
 Consider saving money in that regard —

 Easy-to-install, your motherboard will need to have a PCI-Express 2.1 slot open to run this graphics card.
 Virtually every modern motherboard will have a compatible slot, so simply push it into place and secure it.